 Things like tokenization or encryption can help protect the data itself.
 Consider using these if you are holding sensitive user information, such as addresses or payment information.
 Encryption makes a lot of sense when the database is only be accessed by a few things.”— Ross Thomas, IT administrator at SectigoStore.com

 13. Use the Right Website Security Tools and Features

 Every website owner or administrator should be using secure architectural design and coding practices.
 Furthermore, it’s crucial that they also use standard defense and threat detection mechanisms as well, including vulnerability scanning tools and web application firewalls.

 But what other software, plugins, extensions, etc. would be useful?
-We posed this question to the experts as well.
+We posed this question to the experts as well for our list of website security tips.
 Here’s what they had to say:

 SQL injections have become really trendy lately, and I believe that most hackers are prone to using this especially with the rise of cloud-based systems like Microsoft Azure.
 If you didn’t know SQL injection is effective for cloud-based systems which is why a lot of security experts are finding ways to stop this vulnerability.
 SQLMap is an open-source testing tool that can detect SQL flaws in the system allowing you to fix potential areas that are targets for SQL injection.
 I highly recommend that anyone with a website get this.”— Kenny Trinh, CEO of GeekWithLaptop and founder and CEO of Netbooknews